Wilson-Smith/Random-Word-Picker/README.md

-# Random-Word-Generator
-A simple word generator
+# A Random Word Generator